 Examples: Changing a yellow gold ring to white gold or platinum, switching from a bezel setting to a prong setting, or completely redesigning the ring with a new style and additional gemstones.

-Peter Norman’s Consulting Service
+Peter Norman’s Redesign Consultation

-Save money on materials
+Spend less on materials

-A more sustainable option
+The more sustainable choice